X-CASH-official/XCASH-Ecosystem-api-wrapper/README.md

 delegate_api = SharedDelegate(delegate_url="DELEGATE URL")
 ```

-### RPC Daemon, Wallet and Dpops wallet (delegate)
+### RPC server Daemon, Wallet and Dpops wallet (delegate)

-#### Pre-requirements
+#### Pre-requirements -> Start the RPC server!

-In order to be able to execute calls to RPC you are required to first initiate RPC connection through cli wallet.
+In order to be able to execute calls to RPC you are required to first initiate RPC server.

-To initiate RPC access wallet cd to the wallet folder **bin** where **xcash-wallet-rpc** is located, and open the
+Cd to the wallet folder **bin** where **xcash-wallet-rpc** is located, and open the
 location with either  **cmd** (Windows) or terminal (Ubuntu)

-Make connection with desired command:
+Initiate PRC server either with:

-1. RPC connection with local daemon
+1. Local daemon

 ```shell
 # Windows